Superadiabatic dynamical density functional study of Brownian hard-spheres in time-dependent external potentials: Discussion and conclusions

-In this paper the recently developed superadiabatic-DDFT was used to study the dynamics of a system of hard-spheres subject to a time-dependent external field.
-The external fields employed drive the system from an initial equilibrium to a periodic nonequilibrium steady-state, separated by a transient regime.
-For these intermediate times the dynamics are strongly influenced by collective structural relaxation processes and thus provide a challenge for theoretical approaches.
-Our results for the time-evolution of the one-body density show that superadiabatic-DDFT provides an accurate description of structural relaxation and reveal clearly the deficiencies of the more simplistic force-DDFT method.
+In this paper the recently developed superadiabatic-DDFT \cite{tschopp4} was used to study the dynamics of a system of hard-spheres subject to a time-dependent external field.
+Our results show that superadiabatic-DDFT provides an accurate description of structural relaxation in fluids and reveal clearly the deficiencies of the more simplistic force-DDFT method \cite{tschopp3}.